learn-co-students/javascript-handlebars-templates-v-000/README.md

 We've learned how to use Handlebars templates to render object, and collections of objects with the built-in `each` helper.
-We've made decisions on how to display things using the built-in `if` helper, and implemented and registered our own custom helper to move logic out of the template.
+We've made decisions on how to display things using the built-in `if` helper and implemented and registered our own custom helper to move logic out of the template.

 ## Resources